plone/training/gatsby/plonerestapi.rst

 All the data from a Plone site is available in the JSON format using the `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/introduction.html>`_.

-We will be working a lot with this API while working on the Gatsby source-plugin, so it is recommended that you have an API browser to explore the API.
+We will be working a lot with this API while working on the Gatsby source-plugin.
+It is recommended that you have an API browser to explore the API.

-Install `Postman <https://www.getpostman.com/>`_ and do go through the quick guide to working with plone.restapi:
+Install `Postman <https://www.getpostman.com/>`_, then go through the quick guide to working with plone.restapi:

 https://plonerestapi.readthedocs.io/en/latest/exploring.html#exploring-api-postman-onboarding